hekxo/web_assignment2/README.md

 # ADDITIONAL API's SETUP INSTRUCTIONS:
-# 'Rest Countries' and 'Quotable' API Documentation
+# Rest Countries, Quotable, and OpenStreetMap API Documentation
-This document provides comprehensive documentation for using the Rest Countries API and the Quotable API.
+This document provides comprehensive documentation for using the Rest Countries API, the Quotable API, and the OpenStreetMap API.

 ## Table of Contents
 1. [Introduction](#introduction)